Braid group actions on branched coverings and full exceptional sequences: Exceptional dissections, branched coverings, and Hurwitz systems

 \begin{proposition} The set $\mathbb{A}$ is an exceptional dissection on the marked surface $(S,M)$. \end{proposition} \begin{proof} Since $a_i$ is a lift of $b_i$, which has no self-intersection, each $a_i$ is non-self-intersecting (even at the endpoints).
 Since $b_i\cap b_j=-1$ for $i\neq j$, $a_i$ and $a_j$ meet at most at the endpoints.
 Furthermore, since each $b_{i+1}$ follows $b_i$ counterclockwise at the basepoint $-1$, if $a_j$ follows $a_i$ counterclockwise at a common endpoint, which is a lift of $-1$, then $i<j$.

 Now we have to show that $a_i$ cut $S$ into polygons each of which has exactly one boundary edge.
-By \cite[Proposition 1.11]{APS19}, this is equivalent to the following two conditions: \begin{enumerate} \item the arcs $a_i$ do not enclose a subsurface containing no boundary segment on its boundary; \item $\mathbb{A}$ is maximal, that is, $\mathbb{A}$ has exactly $m+b+2g-2$ arcs. \end{enumerate} The first condition follows from the fact that there is a total order on $\mathbb{A}$.
+By \cite[Proposition 1.11]{APS19}, this is equivalent to the following two conditions: \begin{enumerate} \item every subsurface enclosed by the arcs $a_i$ contains at least one boundary segment; \item $\mathbb{A}$ is maximal, that is, $\mathbb{A}$ has exactly $m+b+2g-2$ arcs. \end{enumerate} The first condition follows from the fact that there is a total order on $\mathbb{A}$.
 For contradiction, assume that there is a subsurface enclosed by arcs in $\mathbb{A}$, which has no boundary segment of $S$ on its boundary.
 Let $c_1=a_{i_1}, c_2=a_{i_2},\ldots,c_s=a_{i_s}$ be the arcs in $\mathbb{A}$ forming the boundary of such a subsurface, where we label the arcs counterclockwise, that is, $c_{i+1}$ follows $c_i$ counterclockwise at the common endpoint, with the subscript modulo $s$.
 Since there is no boundary segment between these arcs, they form a cycle, and we have $i_1 < i_2 < \ldots < i_s < i_1$, which is a contradiction.

 The second condition follows from the classical Riemann-Hurwitz formula.
 Denote by $\widetilde{S}$ the surface obtained from $S$ by shrinking each connected component of the boundary into a point.
 Then the branched covering $\mathfrak{p}$ can be restricted to a branched covering from $\widetilde{S}$ to $\mathbb{P}^1$, where $\mathbb{P}^1$ is obtained from $D$ by shrinking the boundary to a point $p_{n+1}$.
 We still denote this branched covering by $\mathfrak{p}$.
 Then there are exactly $b$ points in the fiber $\mathfrak{p}^{-1}(p_{n+1})$, which are the points coming from shrinking the boundary components of $S$.